 As at 31 December 2011, 2012 and 2013, approximately 85.2%, 80.7% and 79.9% of advances made by the Group were at floating rates of interest, respectively.
 See "- Asset and Liability Management".
-The current rate for home mortgage advances in Hong Kong generally ranges from 1.7% to 2.25% above the 1-month HIBOR.
-The interest rate for Hong Kong dollar consumer finance advances is typically calculated on the initial principal amounts of such advances and typically ranges from 0.2% to 1.2% per month flat for fixed rate products and from 3.5% (P-1.75%) to 8.25% (P+3%) per annum for prime based products.
+The current rate for home mortgage advances in Hong Kong generally ranges from 1.7% to 2.25%above the 1-month HIBOR.
+The interest rate for Hong Kong dollar consumer finance advances is typically calculated on the initial principal amounts of such advances and typically ranges from 0.2%to 1.2% per month flat for fixed rate products and from 3.5% (P-1.75%) to 8.25% (P+3%) per annum for prime based products.
 The interest rate for Hong Kong dollar trade finance advances made by the Group is typically a margin over the prime rate.
 The interest rate for project finance lending and syndicated lending is typically a margin over HIBOR.
-As at 31 December 2011, 2012 and 2013, approximately 47.4%, 43.3% and 40.2%, respectively, of advances made by the Group were denominated in Hong Kong dollars, approximately 15.5%, 15.0% and 18.9%, respectively, were denominated in U.S. dollars and approximately 29.8%, 33.5% and 32.9%, respectively, were denominated in RMB.
+As at 31 December 2011, 2012 and 2013, approximately 47.4%, 43.3% and 40.2%, respectively, of advances made by the Group were denominated in Hong Kong dollars, approximately 15.5%, 15.0% and 18.9%, respectively, were denominated in RMB.
 Rates which are lower than the above rates may be offered by the Group under appropriate circumstances subject to internal approvals.